 In addition, our Board committees each oversee certain aspects of risk management.
-For example, our Audit Committee is responsible for overseeing the management of risks associated with the Company's financial reporting, accounting and auditing matters; our Compensation Committee oversees risks associated with our compensation policies and programs; and our Nominating and Corporate Governance Committee oversees the management of risks associated with director independence, conflicts of interest, composition and organization of our Board of Directors, and director succession planning.
-Our Board committees report their findings to the full Board of Directors.
+For example, our Audit Committee is responsible for overseeing the management of risks associated with the Company's financial reporting, accounting and auditing matters; our Compensation Committee oversees risks associated with our compensation policies and programs; our Cybersecurity Committee oversees the management of risks associated with cyber risk and data privacy issues; and our Nominating Committee oversees the management of risks associated with director independence, conflicts of interest, composition and organization of our Board, and director succession planning.
+Our Board committees report their findings to the full Board.

-Our Chief Executive Officer and Chief Financial Officer attend all meetings of the Board of Directors, except executive and independent sessions, and are available to address any questions or concerns raised by the Board of Directors on risk management-related and any other matters.
+Our Chief Executive Officer and Chief Financial Officer attend all meetings of the Board, except executive and independent sessions, and are available to address any questions or concerns raised by the Board on risk management-related and any other matters.